NeeharSatti1998/stock_sentiment/README.md

 - Trained model saved as:
   app/apple_stock_sentiment_model.pkl
-- Model also uploaded to AWS S3 for automatic loading on EC2 instances.
+- Trained model is stored in AWS S3 (`apple_stock_sentiment_model.pkl`) and automatically downloaded by the EC2 instance on each run.

 ---
 ## Project Structure